 That first trip to Asia changed my life.
 To mark it, I got my first of two Sak Yant tattoos.
 This will cover both experiences.

 Leading up to the trip had been a year of court-appointed sobriety and a brush with the law the year prior.
 A year of sober reflection.
 A year of thinking about traveling.
 And then it was time to hit the road again.

 I felt stronger and more alive than ever.
 I felt more clarity than ever before.
 I let go of things in my past that haunted me and encumbered me.
 It was time to move forward with my life and chase that crazy dream of traveling again.

 This first sak yant would mark that moment.

 And It did.
-The experience at Wat Bang Phra was one of the most memorable parts of my trip through Thailand.
+The experience at Wat Bang Phra was one of the most memorable parts of my trip to Thailand.
 To this day I get excited when people ask about it.
-Half because I forget that I wear the memento on my skin, and the other because it was such a profound (though quick) experience that tied into an important period of self improvement and growth.
+Half because I forget that I wear the memento on my skin, and the other because it was such a profound (though quick) experience that tied into an important period of self-improvement and growth.

 And that say yant would bring yet another memorable experience.

 The sak yant, also known as sak yan or yantra, is mystical tattoo of geometric, animal, or deity designs and blessings inked by a monk or an ajarn.
 They are traditionally meant to bestow different spells for protection to the recipient.